 This Privacy Notice takes effect from 25th May 2018 when the General Data Protection Regulation starts.
 This privacy notice may get updated from time to time.

-Joule UK is the “controller”.
+Joule Ireland is the “controller”.
 This means that we are responsible for how we hold and use your personal data.

 This privacy notice also covers personal data that we share about you.